 We continued to promote the recycling of waste at source within each department / building.

-What are we doing this year to reduce our waste?
+• What are we doing in 2024/25 to reduce our waste?

 The State Hospital will look to develop our own high-level waste route map which will prioritise activity to meet national target requirements.